OpenScienceComputing/cloud-school-2025/blog_post.md

 To standardize computation and accelerate progress, **ProtoCoast** is a key GlobalCoast initiative focused on enabling **cloud-native workflows** for model execution, data accessibility (both observational and model output), and the creation of shared research environments.

 ProtoCoast utilizes the **EGI Cloud Infrastructure**.
-Initial workflow testing has been conducted on the **Pangeo@EOSC JupyterHub**, which runs on EGI and is developed and maintained by the X project.
+Initial workflow testing has been conducted on the **Pangeo@EOSC JupyterHub** funded by European Union Horizon 2020 projects (EGI-ACE, and C-SCALE).
+These projects worked with the Pangeo Europe Community and EGI (E-infrastructure Grid) to deploy the platform—a DaskHub composed of Dask Gateway and JupyterHub—on the EGI Cloud Compute infrastructure within the European Open Science Cloud (EOSC).
+The infrastructure provision also received an in-kind contribution from the e-INFRA CZ project.

 -----